 Difficulty Finding A Lender

-As mentioned before, it may be difficult finding a lender for your unique new home.
+As mentioned before, it may be difficult finding a lender for your new unique home.
 The mortgage process is streamlined for standard homes.
-But since you're unique, the process may be unique for you too.
+But since you're unique, the process may be unique for you, too.

 Finding The Right Inspector

+You’ll want to add finding a specialized inspector to your home inspection checklist.
 The right inspector is valuable whether you're buying a run-of-the-mill fixer-upper or a distinctive work of art.
 Unique homes require an inspector with more skills and an eye for unique problems.
 Hire someone who’s experienced with inspecting unique properties.

 Securing Insurance